 3 “I can” attitude

 Believing in yourself is key during marathon training as well as during the race itself.
 If you talk to yourself negatively, then your body will respond negatively.
-Build yourself up with powerful, uplifting words, and your body will respond positively!
+Build yourself up with powerful, uplifting words and empowering mantras, and your body will respond positively!
 Did you know when people are sick or injured, being positive can literally cure them??
 I love the phrase, “Be careful what you say about yourself, because you are always listening.”
 You need to believe in yourself in all aspects of life.
 God doesn’t want us to doubt ourselves.
 When we doubt ourselves we are doubting Him!
 He blessed us with amazing minds and bodies, He wants us to utilize these gifts-not treat ourselves poorly and have no faith in what God Himself gave us.

 4 Break it down-Daily goals that help you reach the large goal